Airport travel and diabetes do not always mix flawlessly.

 The DiapointME mission is to advocate for people with diabetes, and that involves sharing information and education to promote better awareness about diabetes, and the challenges that people with diabetes face every day.

-By sharing this article on your social media pages, sending it to your friends, adding your comments and questions below, or adding your comments and questions on our YouTube videos (part 1 is here and part 2 is here), you can help us lessen the burden and even change someone’s life.
+By sharing this article on your social media pages, sending it to your friends, adding your comments and questions below you can help us lessen the burden and even change someone’s life.

 It is my wish today that airport security around the globe understand that children and adults with Type 1 Diabetes (and their families) who carry medical supplies that are sensitive to airport scanners not be treated guilty until proven innocent.